jk13xyz/cloudlog-docker/README.md

 ### Automatic backup of the ADIF log and Notes

+_This cronjob is optional and not recommended as a sole backup solution_

 Automating the backup of the logbook as ADIF, as well as the notes, is something that cannot be accomplished by default.
 Unlike the aforementioned cronjobs, backups require authentication.
 If this is a functionality you want, you will have to install and setup Cloudlog first.
 I have provided a shell script in the container to setup the required cronjobs.

 In order to make these backups work, you will need to create a read-only API key.
 For that, open your Cloudlog instance, mouse over your callsign, go down to "API Keys" and click on "Create a read-only key".
 This key handles the authentication required to call the backup script.